The Web address of this article is

 Pause, breathe, and reflect: we've just summarized

-identify "problems" in and between your family members.
-One reason
+identify "problems" in and between your family members

 (some) stressed people hire professional counselors is